ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 Some client won't bother to parse HTML, so this may not useful for them.
-Content sent by this service is always compressed with deflate algorithm, no matter client support it or not.
+Content sent by this service is always compressed with deflate algorithm, no matter if client support it or not.
 Because it's pointless to serve uncompressed garbage, which may cause huge potential waste of bandwidth, and most clients support deflate algorithm.